Get App

 Significance Of Playing Garba During Navratri

-We assume that a question might have appeared in your head as to why Garba is especially played during Navratri and not any other festival.
-Well, let’s clear this thing for you.
-All the devotees perform Garba during the festival of Navratri because it’s believed that this is the best way to seek blessings from Maa Durga, and it’s also a way to welcome Maa Shakti after her victory for good over evil.
+Curious why Garba is played in Navratri and why not in any other festivals?
+Well, all the devotees perform Garba during Navratri because it’s believed that this is the best way to seek blessings from Maa Durga, welcoming the positive energies!

 Moreover, it’s also stated that Garba represents the process of life and death and is a way to pay tribute to the divine feminine energy.
-Also, the dance is represented by its fast-paced, rhythmic motions and colourful outfits, making it a lively and energetic celebration of life.
+The dance is defined by its fast-paced, rhythmic motions and colourful dresses, making it a lively and energetic celebration of the Navratri festival.

 Traditional Costumes of Garba